-Successful marketing for eCommerce involves understanding where your target market is located and using insights about them to your advantage.
+Successful eCommerce marketing involves understanding where your target market is located and using insights about them to your advantage.
 It is imperative to understand the concepts that power local and location-based marketing are not as alike as we think.

 It’s essential to know the difference between local and location-based eCommerce marketing campaign in order to utilize both effectively.